Ngundeng Bong

 Ngundeng Bong (c.
-1830–1890) was a prophet of the Nuer people of South Sudan.
+1830–1890) was a prophet of the Nuer people of South Sudan believed to having been conceived by his mother Nyayiel Malual through spirit.
 He presented himself as being an earthly representative of Deng, the sky god of the Nuer religion.
 His prophecies of the breakup of Sudan are still a factor in the politics of modern South Sudan.